openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

  :depth: 1

 **********************************
-Open edX Platform Virtual Machines
+Open edX Platform on Docker
 **********************************

 You can install the Open edX developer stack (**Devstack**) or the Open edX